 This briefing explains changes to the claims, assessment and reassessment processes for personal independence payment (PIP), disability living allowance (DLA) and attendance allowance (AA) as a result of the outbreak of coronavirus disease (COVID-19).
 The briefing will be updated as further information becomes available.

-On 23 March 2020, the Department for Work and Pensions (DWP) At the time of writing this measure is being reviewed, and may be extended.
-This briefing also explains the effect of a separate announcement (which is also currently being reviewed) that
+On 23 March 2020, the Department for Work and Pensions (DWP) From July 2020, This briefing also explains the effect of a separate announcement that

-At the time of writing, the DWP appears to intend to extend most DLA, PIP and AA awards that are coming to an end, without you being asked to take any action.
-If your award is ending in less than six months and you have not been notified in writing that it will be extended, you may need to make a new claim.
+If your award is ending in less than six months and you have not been sent a form to complete or notified in writing that your award will be extended, you probably need to make a new claim.
 You should get advice by as soon as possible.
 Your money will stop automatically unless a decision is made to extend your award before it ends.

-Currently, the DWP’s policy is not clear.
-So it is a good idea to get independent advice if the information below contradicts what you are told about your own case by DWP staff.
+The DWP’s policy is changing quickly.
+So it is a good idea to get independent advice if the information below contradicts what you are told about your own case by DWP staff or read on gov.uk.

 If you are thinking about claiming PIP, DLA or AA